Started Business with Cash Journal entry is probably the initial accounting transaction.

 - Started business with Cash Journal entry:

-- Analysis for the Started business with Cash Journal entry
+- Analysis of the Started business with Cash Journal entry

 - Examples for Started Business with Cash Journal Entry

-- Have you wondered why should be the business started with cash journal entry is to be recorded?
+- Have you wondered why the business started with cash journal entry is to be recorded?

 - Frequently Asked Questions: